theghostmac/theghostmac.github.io/content/posts/bankie-update-docker-compose.md

 ## Conclusion

 Docker Compose simplifies the development and deployment of multi-container applications like Bankie.go.
 With a single command, you can set up the entire application stack, allowing you to focus on coding and not on environment configuration.
 It also promotes consistency and collaboration among development teams.

 By updating Bankie.go to use Docker Compose, we've made it even more developer-friendly, enabling you to build, run, and test the application effortlessly.
-Give it a try, and enjoy a smoother development experience with Bankie.go!
+Give it a try, and enjoy a smoother development experience with your Go applications!